Payment Terms Legislation In European Union

 European Union

-Please see below for a summary of payment terms in the European Union and the various industries across which payment term legislation appears.
-You can also download a summary of all European Union payment terms by clicking the button below.
+Please scroll down for a summary of payment terms in the European Union and the various industries across which payment term legislation appears.

 Industries Laws Codes Notes Interest Rate